 ✹ What to expect:

-The aim of this tutorial part is to make you feel comfortable creating such process maps from the written description of your process.
+The objective of this tutorial section is to help you feel confident in creating process maps based on the written description of your workflow.

-We will introduce you to one open process map standard called BPMN (Business Process Model and Notation), but you can of course use any language or tool you want to map your processes with.
+In the next section, we will introduce you to one widely used process map standard known as BPMN (Business Process Model and Notation).
+However, feel free to use any language or tool of your preference to map your processes.

-If you are not interested in using this processing language, you can directly jump to the section explaining how your descriptions can be translated to a process map.
+If you prefer not to use this particular process modeling language, you can directly proceed to the section that explains how to translate your descriptions into a process map.